buildpacks/spec/buildpack.md

 If the environment variable file name ends in `.override`, then the value of the environment variable MUST be the file contents or the contents of another identically named file in another `<cache>/<layer>/env/` directory.
 For that environment variable value
 - Later buildpacks' environment variable file contents MUST override earlier buildpacks' environment variable file contents.
-- For environment variable file contents originating from the same buildpack, file contents that are later (when sorted alphabetically by associated layer name) override file contents that are earlier.
+- For environment variable file contents originating from the same buildpack, file contents that are later (when sorted alphabetically by associated layer name) MUST override file contents that are earlier.

 ## Artifact Format